microsoft/microsoft-ui-xaml/docs/roadmap.md

 ### New Features in WinUI 3.0

-Our primary focus for WinUI 3.0 is to decouple the UWP UI framework (Xaml, composition and input) while maintaining high compatiblity with existing UWP APIs and behaviors to help make the update to WinUI 3.0 easy for existing UWP apps.
+Our primary focus for WinUI 3.0 is to decouple the UWP UI framework (Xaml, composition and input) while maintaining high compatibility with existing UWP APIs and behaviors to help make the update to WinUI 3.0 easy for existing UWP apps.

 This means we won't be adding many new features in the first WinUI 3.0 release.